-Billions are spend building brand new state-of-the-art venues for the Olympics.
-But what happens after the games leave?
+Billions are spent building brand-new, state-of-the-art venues for the Olympics.
+But what happens after the Games leave?
 A sad trend these days is to simply abandon them to decay and rot.

 It takes a great amount of talent and determination to earn a gold medal in your sport, and a spot in Olympic history.
 And that is exactly what these eight Olympic greats have done.